Privacy-Preserving Clustering of Unstructured Big Data for Cloud-Based Enterprise Search Solutions: Privacy-Preserving Clustering Scheme for Static Big Datasets (S- )

 \paragraph{ \textbf{Step-3: Building Probabilistic Matrices \mtx R and \mtx S}} The goal, in this step, is to calculate the topic similarity among encrypted tokens.
 For that purpose, we need to calculate the probability that topic of a token shares similarity with other tokens.
 We hypothesize that tokens that co-occur across documents are likely to share the same topic.
 Besides, the magnitude of similarity between two tokens could be influenced by the tokens' distribution across the dataset.
 For instance, specific terms appear only in a few documents and are not widely distributed throughout the dataset.
-Such sparsely distributed tokens have low co-occurrences with other tokens which increases the diversity of topics in a dataset and potentially raises the required number of clusters ($k$).
+Such sparsely distributed tokens have low co-occurrences with other tokens which increases the diversity of topics in a dataset and potentially raises the required number of clusters ($K$).
 We leverage the normalized matrix (\mtx N) to perform a two-phase probability calculation that yields a matrix (denoted as \mtx Q) representing token-to-token topic similarity.
 In the first phase, we calculate the \emph{importance} of each token to each document.
 The importance of token $t_i$, in document $d_j$, denoted as $\tau_{i,j}$, is defined based on Equation~\ref{eq:cont}.